sbasile-ch/auto_ssh/README.md

 # Auto SSH

 This [expect](https://en.wikipedia.org/wiki/Expect) script allows to auto __ssh__ into a server providing just an alias for that connection.
-It automatically fills the password for that connection, asking instead the 'master password' of where all the _passwords_ are stored.
-They are stored in an encrypted file, so that, obtaining any of them, requires to decrypt it via a __master password__.
+It automatically fills the password for that connection, asking instead the __master password__ of where all the _passwords_ are stored.
+They are stored in an encrypted file, so that, obtaining any of them, requires to decrypt it via a _master password_.
 Remembering a single _password_ without bothering to remember every single connection's _password_ is  one aim of this auto-ssh.
-For not critical connections, future versions of this script could accept alternative ways to provide the _master password_ having then a full automatic login.
+For not critical connections, the script accepts an alternative ways to provide the _master password_ having it stored in an ENV variable for full automatic login.

 ## requisites